HeviDevi/ExpressShopperPlus/README.md

 Use tools like Insomnia Core or Postman to interact with the API.

+- To add a new product: `POST /api/products`.
+            Be sure to view the product's post route on `product-routes.js` in the api folder of the routes directory for an example of what the JSON request body should look like
+- To view all products: `GET /api/products`
+- To view products by id: `GET /api/products/:id`
+- To update a product by id: `PUT /api/products/:id`
+- To delete a product by id: `DELETE /api/products/:id`

 - To view all categories: `GET /api/categories`
 - To view category by id: `GET /api/categories/:id`
 - To add a new category: `POST /api/categories`
 - To update a category: `PUT /api/categories/:id`.
 Be sure to add the new category name in the body of your request
 - To delete a category by id: `DELETE /api/categories/:id`

-- To view all products: `Get /api/products`
-- To view products by id: `GET /api/products/:id`
-- To add a new product: `POST /api/products`.
-            Be sure to view the product's post route on `product-routes.js` for an example of what the JSON request body should look like
-- To delete a product by id: `DELETE /api/products/:id`

 - To View all Tags: `GET /api/tags`
 - To View Tag by id: `GET /api/tags/:id`